Careless-Caramel/Raisin-NB/README.md

 **Gaussian Naïve Bayes** is the extension of naïve Bayes.
 While other functions are used to estimate data distribution, Gaussian or normal distribution is the simplest to implement as you will need to calculate the **mean** and **standard deviation** for the training data.

-In this project we create a Gaussian Naive Bayes Model for classification.
+In this project we create a Gaussian Naïve Bayes Model for classification.

 ## **📍About Data**